Skip to main content Go to home page

 The HomeBuilder Grant is available to individual applicants and couples who are, or will be, registered as the owner on the certificate of title.

 If you are the only person who is listed, or will be listed, on the certificate of title as owner of the property, you must apply as an individual applicant.
-If there is, or will be, more than one person listed on the certificate of title, they must jointly apply as a couple provided they meet the definition of ‘couple’.
+Where 2 people are listed on the certificate of title as registered proprietors, they must apply for HomeBuilder as a couple and both applicants must meet the eligibility criteria, including the citizenship requirement.

 The home must be:

-• located in Victoria,
+• located in Victoria

-• fixed to your land,
+• fixed to your land

-• suitable as a place of residence, and
+• suitable as a place of residence

 • owned, or will be owned, by you (both dwelling and land).